garage44/ca11/README.md

       > insert into ps_endpoints (id, transport, aors, auth, context, disallow, allow, direct_media, webrtc) values (2000, 'transport-wss', '2000', '2000', 'default', 'all', 'g722', 'no', 'yes');
       > quit;

-* Open https://dev.ca11.app and start your phone.
+* Make sure you restarted your browser(SSL certificate refresh).
+Open https://dev.ca11.app and start your phone.

 SIP credentials (see mysql statements above) have to be filled manually in the SIP settings tab for now.